Festival Mondial des Cultures du Monde de Chambéry Featuring the Ballet de Savoie!

 When I lived in NYC I often went to the theatre.
 I loved seeing Broadway musicals, off-Broadway plays, the ballet and the opera.
 I really took advantage of all the culture and diversity NYC had to offer.

-So when I heard about the 51ème Festival Mondial des Cultures du Monde de Chambéry, which translates to the 51st World Festival of World Cultures in Chambéry, I had to find out more.
+So when I heard about the Festival Mondial des Cultures du Monde de Chambéry, which translates to the World Festival of World Cultures in Chambéry, I had to find out more.

 For the past 50 years, dance troupes from over 200 countries have come to the Rhone-Alps region of France to perform traditional dances with live music accompaniment.

-This year, the festival runs from July 8th through July 14th and features dance troupes from France, (Savoie and Alsace), Burkina Faso, Columbia, Netherlands, New Zealand, Slovakia and Ireland.
+In 2017, the festival was from July 8th through July 14th and featured dance troupes from France, (Savoie and Alsace), Burkina Faso, Columbia, Netherlands, New Zealand, Slovakia and Ireland.

 The regional dance troupe, Ballet de Savoie is not a classic ballet group.
 They are a group of young men and woman between the ages of 15 – 25 years old that study and perform traditional Savoyard dance while promoting and conserving the heritage of the Rhone Alps region.